ucla-rlcourse/RLexample/bandits/README.md

-Example code for Multi-armed Bandits
+# Example for multi-armed bandits

-# Introduction

 Several standard algorithms for solving the multi-armed badits problem: